dswesty/Laplace2D/README.md

 module located in the PROBLEM_DIMS_MOD.f90 file.
 If the mesh size is made much larger than 6x6 you should probably comment out the output lines in the laplace.f90 program and add your own output to a file for graphics purposes.

+Note that no effort has been made to be rigorous in achieving this numerical solution as the purpose of the code is to demonstrate how message passing works to achieve parallelism.
+The Jacobi iteration scheme used in this code does not converge rapidly and is not an efficient way to solve the Laplace equation for large problems.